Here's what you need to know...

 I've seen people trap bar deadlift with no dorsiflexion, a vertical tibia, and using all glutes and hams, and I've seen people who start their conventional deadlift with their thighs parallel to the ground.

-Looking at all the possible variations would be ridiculous, so we have to use a few generalizations to get everyone on the same page.
+Looking at all possible variations would be ridiculous, so we'll use a few generalizations to get on the same page.

-Experienced powerlifters aside, I want lifters to deadlift with a neutral spine or flat back.
-One of the biggest issues we see when deadlifting is that many lifters don't have adequate mobility to deadlift safely and effectively because they can't get into an initial neutral spine posture.
+Experienced powerlifters aside, lifters ought to deadlift with a neutral spine or flat back.
+One of the biggest issues when deadlifting is that many lifters don't have adequate mobility to deadlift safely and effectively because they can't get into an initial neutral spine posture.

-For this reason, coupled with the fact that very few people can hip hinge and load their hamstrings effectively, we start most clients off with a Romanian deadlift.
+For this reason, coupled with the fact that very few people can hip hinge and load their hamstrings effectively, starting off with a Romanian deadlift is smart.

 From there, the trap bar deadlift is an ideal progression.
-The high handles minimize mobility demands while still allowing the lifter to learn the deadlifting pattern within their functional range.
+The high handles minimize mobility demands while still allowing you to learn the deadlifting pattern within its functional range.

-The sumo deadlift is easier for most lifters to learn.
-This may not be how they end up handling the most weight, but many will have an easier time getting into position on a sumo deadlift than a conventional one.
+The sumo deadlift is easier to learn.
+This may not be how you end up handling the most weight, but you'll probably have an easier time getting into position on a sumo deadlift than a conventional one.
 The major limiting factor here will be groin flexibility.